Back to Blog

 Is a TC Right for You?

-If you're closing more than a few deals per month — or even if you're a solo agent who wants to provide a better experience — a transaction coordinator can be a game-changer.
+If you're closing more than a few deals per month, or even if you're a solo agent who wants to provide a better experience, a transaction coordinator can make a real difference.
 The agents who work with us consistently say it's the best business decision they've made.

 At Selling Simplified, we offer Contract to Close coordination starting at $295, and you only pay when the deal closes.
 If it falls through, you don't owe us a dime.